[Updated September 26, 2022.]

 Visitor: A person coming to the dock to meet our members and to find out about sailing Snipes.
 We welcome any and all visitors to show up early for any of our events to meet Snipe sailors and learn more about our fleet.
 After you fill out the registration form, we can help you determine whether a Snipe or some other fleet at Corinthian Sailing Club is the best fit for you.
 There is no cost to a Visitor.

-Fleet Guest: A Visitor who completes the registration form and signs a liability waiver becomes a Guest of the fleet, and is entitled to 5 days of racing, 5 days of on dock instruction, and 5 sessions of Zoom sailing lessons at no cost.
+Fleet Guest: A Visitor who completes the registration form and signs a liability waiver becomes a Guest of the fleet, and is entitled to 5 sailing events at no cost.

-Corinthian Sailing Club (CSC) Associate Member (without boat ownership): Any Regular Fleet Member not owning or leasing a boat at the club may, at any time, with the sponsorship of two current CSC members, apply for Associate Membership in CSC.
-A Fleet Regular Member who has skippered in more than 50% of the previous season's races must be at least a CSC Associate Member to continue to skipper loaner boats.
+Corinthian Sailing Club Associate Member (without boat ownership): Any Fleet member not owning or leasing a boat at CSC may, at any time, with the sponsorship of two current CSC members, apply for Associate Membership in CSC.
+A Fleet member who has participated in more than 20 non-regatta sailing days must be at least a CSC Associate Member to continue to sail in loaner boats.
 As a CSC Associate Member, you have full access to the club, may use a Snipe loaner boat at any time to practice or day sail, may use loaner boats from any of the other fleets (subject to their specific fleet rules), may use a club powerboat (after receiving training), and may use the CSC clubhouse for private events, according to CSC rules and guidelines.
-Current CSC Associate member dues are $135.32 for those who join between October 1 and April 1 of the next year and cover the period until April 1.
-For those who join between April 1 and October 1, the current dues are $270.63 and cover the period until the next April 1.
+A CSC by-law now scheduled for a vote this Fall would suspend our fleet's 20-event rule and require any sailor participating in more than five events to join CSC as a provisional member on a monthly basis.

-Corinthian Sailing Club Regular Member: Any Regular Fleet Member who owns or leases a boat kept at CSC must also become a Regular Member of CSC.
+Corinthian Sailing Club Regular Member: Any Fleet Member who owns or leases a boat kept at CSC must also become a Regular Member of CSC.
 Regular Members have all the privileges of a CSC Associate Member and may keep a boat at CSC in the mooring field or on a davit that the Regular Member owns or leases.
-Current dues are double the CSC Associate Member dues and there is a $500 one-time initiation fee.
-There are discounts for students and new members under the age of 30.

 Payment of Membership dues:--CSC and SCIRA dues are paid through their respective websites (cscsailing.org and snipeusa.com).
 Fleet dues are payable through this website.